mongodb/specifications/source/auth/auth.md

 ```

 where `<resource>` is the value of the `TOKEN_RESOURCE` mechanism property.
 The timeout should equal the
 `callbackTimeoutMS` parameter given to the callback.
+Drivers MUST ensure that `TOKEN_RESOURCE` is url-encoded, while
+ensuring that it is not double-encoded.

 Example code for the above using curl, where `$TOKEN_RESOURCE` is the value of the `TOKEN_RESOURCE` mechanism property.